 But is this statement really true?
 Does starting a Six Sigma initiative automatically mean you’ll have an effective Quality management system?
 Definitely not.
 The downside of this methodology is that there are currently no “standards”, nor an “official” certifying institution.
 There is no external body that checks whether everyone walks the talk.

 Six Sigma is more than starting a few projects, training some Belts and educating some business leaders about what it all means.
 The Six Sigma criteria depend on the business implementing this approach.

 Generally, Six Sigma criteria are not comparable to the ISO 9000 but to the Malcolm Baldrige National Quality Award criteria or the European Quality Award criteria.
 These Quality management system descriptions exceed the historical thinking of “Quality Management Systems” enormously.
 Companies that have won either the European or the Malcolm Baldrige National Quality Award have learned that successful Quality management encompasses business management tools including leadership, strategic planning, customer and market focus, information and analysis, human resource focus, process management and results orientation.

-Six Sigma was developed to pursue the same target: “Completely Satisfying Customer Needs Profitably!”
+Six Sigma aims to pursue the same target: “Completely Satisfying Customer Needs Profitably!”
 (Jack Welch).
 Therefore the criteria of a successful Six Sigma system are similar to the Baldrige criteria.
 One major difference seems to be that Baldridge shows just the shell of targets within those criteria whereas Six Sigma also describes a proven box of powerful tools and a rigid way to apply them.